 The most famous example of B2B enterprise marketplaces is Alibaba’s Taobao, which is basically China’s version of eBay.
 It has more than 2 billion listings for all kinds of goods and services you could imagine.

-Understanding The Basics Of An eCommerce Business Model
+Understanding The Basics of B2B eCommerce Marketplace Business Model

-An eCommerce business model is a type of business model where products get sold via the internet.
+An B2B eCommerce Marketplace business model is a type of business model where products get sold via the internet.
 This means that they are remotely accessible for buying, selling, or distribution.